 Tanh received a Dallas Chapter AIA Merit Award as part of the design team for the Mockingbird Rapid Transit Station, while he worked at Aguirre Associates Inc. The Texas Tech University alumnus, who holds a Bachelor of Architecture degree, believes his Asian heritage allows him to combine the best of eastern culture with a western influence.

-Emily Woods, a ForrestPerkins’ Project Manager, has managed several multi-residential and hotel projects through all phases of the design and construction process, from concept design and feasibility studies through construction administration, furniture installation and finishing touches.
-She is currently overseeing several new-build multi-residential projects that are under construction, including new, luxury, LEED-certified student housing with 1,500 beds at the University of Maryland.
-Ms. Woods is also managing the Architect of Record and Interior Design scope of the renovation of The Fairmont Washington, DC junior ballroom.
+Emily Woods, an accomplished ForrestPerkins’ Architect and Project Manager, leads multi-residential and hotel projects through all phases of the design and construction process, from concept design and feasibility studies through construction administration, furniture installation and finishing touches.

 Jennifer Beggiato is passionate about capturing the synergy between interior design and architecture.
 She’s particularly knowledgeable about sustainable design and has delivered significant, elegant, modern and traditional designs repeatedly.
 Her extensive experience spans from international luxury hotels and multi-family properties to exclusive private residences.